h585660/openai-SDK4.0-DALL-e-template/README.md

 # OpenAI SDK 4.0 DALL-E Template 🎨🤖

 Welcome to the OpenAI SDK 4.0 DALL-E Template repository!
 This resource is dedicated to providing a simple yet effective way to connect with the OpenAI DALL-E model using the latest SDK version.
 Our goal is to make AI art creation accessible, straightforward, and enjoyable for developers at all levels.
+The goal is not to create a perfect ready-to-use template, but rather to provide the simplest possible compilable setup that connects with openai 4.0

 ## Getting Started